-- Tap- on’ by touching your card on to the yellow card reader at the start of each journey
+- Tap on by touching your card (Oyster or Contactless) onto the yellow card reader at the start of each journey.

 - Bus only travel will cost a maximum fare of £4.95 per day.
 (Prices correct as of October 2022)

 - Hopper Fares – Unlimited use for 60 mins on trams or buses from the minute you tap on for your first journey.

-- Only tap – on when entering the bus, No tap- out needed.
+- Only tap on when entering the bus, No tap out is needed.